- eCommerce Stats between 2020-2021

 While those things aren’t technically possible in eCommerce, augmented reality (AR) applications provide a way for customers to get deeper and more complete information about your products — all from the comfort of their own homes.

-Businesses will continue to experiment with new technology in 2022 to differentiate themselves from the competition.
+Businesses will continue experimenting with new technology in 2022 to differentiate themselves from the competition.

 Consider the furniture industry for a moment.
 The furniture industry is rapidly adopting new technologies.
 For example, Wellview is a solution that uses 3D modeling and VR & AR visualization apps to bring furniture products as close to remote customers as possible.